 Adventure Middle Earth (AME) is a mod, in fact a Total Conversion, for the game "The Elder Scrolls IV: Oblivion" by Bethesda Softworks.
 Our aim is to build JRR Tolkiens Middle Earth mainly known from the Lord of the Rings.
 We are not making a Middle Earth game like to the ones which have already been made.
 We will neither only create parts of Middle Earth nor only make some adventures or campaigns for the player.
 We are creating whole of Middle Earth (from Lindon in the west to the sea of Rhûn in the east and from the Grey Mountains in the north to the River Harnen in the south) using the typical Elder Scrolls freedom giving the player countless options of playing the game.
 Some features and other information from the FAQ: - 660 km² (Oblivion is about 42 km²) - 7500-8000 real NPCs (not just dummies or orcs) - 8 playable peoples each having its own story (altogether about 250 story-quests) - 750 side quests - grafical realisation of whole Middle Earth - realisation of many...

-The statistics above update daily and provide insight into how well news, downloads, videos, images and other content you post is affecting the popularity of your mod.
+The statistics above update daily and provide insight into how well articles, downloads, videos, images and other content you post is affecting the popularity of your mod.
 If you wish to track these statistics on your homepage, blog, facebook or even in news and forum posts here, please use the following embed code:

 We recommend you link to your mod profile on your homepage, blog, forum and other communities you are a member of like Facebook and Twitter.
 To help you do this you can copy and paste any of the code options on your right, or check out our media kit.

 All content linked with your profile including archived downloads, news etc is still being tracked and included on the above graph even if it isn't mentioned.